MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/organize.md

 # Organizational structures the retail industry

 Organizational structures in the retail industry tend to be the result of decades of organic or acquisition-based growth.
-This article builds on the Organize methodology in the Cloud Adoption Framework to understand some in the retail industry have reorganized to capitalize on new technologies.
+This article builds on the Organize methodology in the Cloud Adoption Framework to understand how some in the retail industry have reorganized for new technologies.
 For more information, see [Manage organizational alignment](../../organize/index.md).

 ## Cloud strategy team